vectordotdev/vector/docs/specs/instrumentation.md

 example a source failing to decode incoming data would simply emit the `ComponentError` event but would not emit the `ComponentEventsDropped` event.

-**You MUST NOT emit this event for retriable operations that can recover and prevent data loss.
-For example, a failed HTTP request that will be retried does not result in data loss if the retry succeeds.**
+You MUST NOT emit this event for operations that Vector will retry to prevent data loss.
+For example, a failed HTTP request that will be retried does not result in data loss if the retry succeeds.

+Note that this event is independent of any clients of Vector that may retry when end-to-end acknowledgements are enabled.
+From Vector's perspective, it has dropped the events and it cannot know if the client will retry them.

 - Properties
   - `count` - The number of events dropped